mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getTeam**

-Routes to the team of the specified `teamId` from the Redux store.
+Routes to the team of the specified `teamId` from the `Mattermost Server`.

 ```javascript
   getTeam = (teamId: string) => {